juandemarr/Mandopedia/README.md

 As an admin you can create, edit and delete categories, publications and users (less the password).
 You can aprove or disapprove editions of publications already made.

-As a writter you can approve editions by users (using ajax) and create publications.
+As a writter you can approve editions by users (using ajax), delete them and create publications.

 As an user you can edit publications, edit your profile and delete your account.

-There is a notification system with noty.
+There is a notification system with noty, and an email one for verifying registered users and recoverer the password.

 ## Design Description
 There's a video at start, control by cookies.
 The publications have 3D images, and the footer links use animate.css